spring-guides/tut-spring-security-and-angular-js/double/README.md

 ## Granular Access Decisions in the Backend

 Up to now our application is functionally very similar to the one in [Part III][third] or [Part IV][fourth], but with an additional dedicated Gateway.
-The advantage of the extra layer is not yet apparent, but we can emphasise it by expanding the system a bit.
+The advantage of the extra layer may not be yet apparent, but we can emphasise it by expanding the system a bit.
 Suppose we want to use that Gateway to expose another backend UI, for users to "administrate" the content in the main UI, and that we want to restrict access to this feature to users with special roles.
 So we will add an "Admin" application behind the proxy, and the system will look like this:

 ![Components of the System](https://raw.githubusercontent.com/dsyer/spring-security-angular/master/double/double-components.png)